fransiskusalvin/NumpyGroup_JC_DS_12_FinalProject/README.md

 ![image](https://user-images.githubusercontent.com/78836373/120309110-0a49f480-c2ff-11eb-9e51-9da253a52101.png)

 - **Random Forest** result accuracy is already **good**, in other hand, this model is categorized as **Strong Learner** model which causing the model might be only memorizing the data, and not learning the pattern.
-So we want to decrease accuracy score to get a **Good Learner** and get more suitable confusion matrix.
+So we want to decrease accuracy score to get a **Good Learner** and get more suitable confusion matrix through Hyper Parameter Tuning.

+**HYPER PARAMETER TUNING**:
+- Best Param:

 **MACHINE LEARNING SUMMARY**:
 - From the initial machine learning modelling, there are **no overfit result** on all over model algorithm
 - We **suggest** to use **Random Forest Tuned 2**, because after analysis it has the best accuracy score 93% (not so high) with the most suitable confusion matrix
 - How this model will help bank company?
     - This model will allow bank marketing team to take actions on identified as "customer segment", furthermore the development of these model should contribute to bank revenue management.
-    - These prediction models enable marekting teams to mitigate profit loss derived from customer churn caused by unsuitable marketing program
+    - These prediction models enable marketing teams to mitigate profit loss derived from customer churn caused by unsuitable marketing program

 **MACHINE LEARNING RECOMMENDATION**:
 - This Machine Learning could be used for **customer segmentation based on their credit card usage behaviour**.